 The amount of cover required will depend on your vehicle, but most cars, vans, minibuses and motorbikes can be covered.

-You may not need any breakdown policy at all if you’re covered through your bank account, such as Nationwide’s FlexPlus account or Co-Op’s Everyday Extra Account, for example.
+You may not need any breakdown policy at all if you’re covered through your bank account – Nationwide’s FlexPlus account and Co-Op’s Everyday Extra Account offer such cover, for example.